Sean Spicer: 'I Think Sometimes We Can Disagree With The Facts'

 Spicer also notably broke with tradition during the Q&A phase of the briefing.
 In doing so, he granted the first question to Daniel Halper of the Rupert Murdoch-owned NY Post — which breaks the usual protocol of going with the Associated Press.
 This may not seem like a big deal to the viewing audience at home, but Trump’s been striking out at the press on a regular basis, not the least of which was his “you’re fake news” comment a few weeks ago.
 By choosing a Murdoch outlet, Spicer wasn’t even being subtle about Trump’s unofficial alliance with Fox News, which is also run by Murdoch and becoming friendlier to Trump as time wears forth.

 In addition to that telegraphing, Spicer also sent a mixed signal by granting “Skype seats” to four select journalists who live over 50 miles away from Washington D.C.
 Spicer promised that this was a friendly move designed to grant “more access to journalists around the country,” but of course, folks on Twitter quickly pointed out how vulnerable Skype is to hacking.
-(And it must be noted that Chuck Todd from Meet the Press made this suggestion not too long ago.)
 However, some folks believe that the White House briefing room has lost its value in this digital age.
 There’s something to that, but Trump must be trying to make nice with the press.

+Someone hit this idiot with a dictionary so he can see what the word fact means